Is the process of building a studio shed in Vancouver or Surrey different from other cities?

 - FSR and ground permeable calculations will need to be added to the site plan.

 - Creation of elevation drawings that shows all 4 sides of the studio shed.

 - Submission of site plan and elevation drawing with building permit application.

 - Once building permit has been approved, construction can begin.

 - Insulation inspection by city building inspector.

 - Final electrical inspection by city inspector.

 When building permits are required for a studio, the process will likely be similar to building a garage.
 This will result in significantly more design, labour and material costs.

-So where does this leave us?
-A typical studio or backyard office costs about $25,000 to $29,000 to build in most cities, however in Vancouver and Surrey the same shed will cost between $45,000 and $49,000 dollars to build.
-Yes, this is unfair, but a studio shed with a build cost of $45,000 dollars is still much cheaper than renting office space.
+Yes, this is unfair, but a studio shed in your backyard is still much cheaper in the long run than renting office space.
 The resulting shortened commute to work will allow you to be far more involved in your family life.
 You will be able to attend your kids' sport games and take your aging parents to medical appointments.
 There are some exceptions, of course!